 A Guide to the Best Places for Afternoon Tea in the UK

 A visit to the UK wouldn’t be complete without treating yourself to afternoon tea at a British tearoom.
-I invite you to explore 11 of my favorite places for afternoon tea in the UK.
+I invite you to explore my favorite places for afternoon tea in the UK.

 Take a look below to read more about my afternoon tea adventures.

 Guide to the United Kingdom

 From Stonehenge to the skyscrapers of London, the United Kingdom is one of the most unique destinations in Europe.

 With an unrivaled history that has had a tremendous impact on the world, a visit to the U.K. should be on everyone’s bucket list.
 Visitors will find an abundance of great natural beauty throughout the country, as well as excellent British cuisine and lots of fun entertainment in the big cities.

 I invite you to join me on my fantastic travels throughout the U.K.